 - During the settling-in period, tracking observations and baseline assessments are completed for each child, and any concerns raised are discussed with parents during the settling review meeting.

 - During daily overview evaluations and weekly “Children’s meetings”, teaching staff have the opportunity to raise concerns about children’s progress, identify barriers to learning, or share evidence of exceptional progress.

 - If the evidence collected (as above) suggests that a child is experiencing barriers to their learning, their progress will be more closely monitored.

 - If concerns persist, we work closely with the child’s parents, and use additional strategies and resources available within the school to support the child’s learning.
-This stage is known as Early Concern.
+This stage is known as SEN Support.
 If a child is identified as having SEND and special educational provision is being made for them, their parents must be informed.

 - If a child’s progress continues to be limited, we may request advice or intervention from professionals outside of school, with the permission and involvement of the parents.
 This stage is known as Early Intervention.
 Following consultation with the child’s parents, the staff team, and the child where possible, a Learning Support Plan may be written, usually by the SENDCo and the child’s key-worker.
 Progress towards Plan targets is continually monitored, and targets are formally reviewed each term.
 Strategies and advice from outside professionals will be incorporated into the Plan.

 - In the few instances where the support provided through Early Intervention is insufficient to enable the child to make adequate progress, we support parents to request an Education, Health and Care Assessment from the Local Authority.
 The LA may then decide to issue the child with an Education, Health and Care Plan.
 This usually leads to the allocation of funding to provide additional support to meet the child’s needs.